PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-NetSessions                 -   gets active sessions on a specified server Get-NetFileSessions             -   returned combined Get-NetSessions and Get-NetFiles Get-NetConnections              -   gets active connections to a specific server resource (share) Get-NetFiles                    -   gets open files on a server Get-NetProcesses                -   gets the remote processes and owners on a remote server
+    Get-NetSessions                 -   gets active sessions on a specified server Get-NetFileSessions             -   returned combined Get-NetSessions and Get-NetFiles Get-NetConnections              -   gets active connections to a specific server resource (share) Get-NetRDPSessions              -   gets active RDP sessions for a specified server (like qwinsta) Get-NetFiles                    -   gets open files on a server Get-NetProcesses                -   gets the remote processes and owners on a remote server